Edge-Marketing-and-Design/edgeDevFirebase/README.md

 ### Root permissions and first user

 You can assign a user access to all collections in the entire project by giving them a role on "-", which is used to define the root collection path.
 This would be for someone who is acting like a super admin.
 If this is your first user, you will need to manually set them up in the Firstore console.
 Once a root user is added manually you can use this user to add other "root users" or setup other collections and assign roles to them.
+The first time you login with your root user the collection-data/-default- role permissions document (mentioned above) will be automatically created.

 | ![root-collection-roles](./images/root-collection-roles.png) | ![root-user](./images/root-user.jpg) |
 | ------------------------------------------------------------ | ------------------------------------ |